Blog Home >Blog Post

 Image of computer saying direct debit fails

-What Happens if Direct debit Fails
+What Happens if Direct Debit Fails

 Direct Debit has become a way of life for many customers and the businesses that use them to keep payments consistent.
 Without a doubt, Direct Debit payments are a convenient way to pay for goods and services.

-In the twelve months to September 2024, there were £1,471,260 in Direct Debit payments in the UK.
+In the twelve months to September 2024, there were £1,471,260 million in Direct Debit payments in the UK.
 This was up by 4% on the previous year’s results, illustrating an increasing engagement with Direct Debit payment services by organisations and customers.

 Most people don’t think about what happens if Direct Debit fails or even how Direct Debits actually work.
 Businesses may need to know how to start collecting Direct Debit payments before they feel confident in implementing a Direct Debit collection service for customers.